 Introduction: What is Available?

-Many first-year medical students are anxious to undertake a “clinical” IH experience, but clinical options are extremely limited for first-year students.
-Most students who wish to engage in international health activities (during the summer after first year) can pursue one of three options:
+Many first-year medical students are anxious to undertake a “clinical” GH experience, but clinical options are extremely limited for first-year students.
+Most students who wish to engage in global health activities (during the summer after first year) can pursue one of three options:

 - Medical Spanish Programs